-Jim Laurent is relaxing with a book in the straw-filled “home” he and his wife share in the cavernous exhibit hall.
-Their area is neatly swept, and a crockpot of chili is simmering on a cloth covered portable table.
-The background noise is a constant and comfortable lull – goats, pigs, and cows bellowing to get attention.
+Jim Laurent relaxes with a book in the straw-filled “home” he and his wife share in the cavernous exhibit hall.
+Their area is tidy and swept, and a crockpot of chili simmers on a cloth-covered portable table.
+The background noise is a constant and comfortable lull—the bellow of goats, pigs, and cows.

-One of the largest and richest rodeos in the world, the Houston Livestock Show and Rodeo runs for 3 weeks every March.
+One of the largest and wealthiest rodeos in the world, the Houston Livestock Show and Rodeo runs for three weeks every March.
 Drawing city slickers and rural folks alike, the show promotes the agricultural sciences and funds millions in scholarships for Texas college students.
-30,000 volunteers pull together to put on this first class event to include nightly concerts (Garth Brooks performed twice this year), wine auctions, art contests, fabulous bbq recipes, and livestock bidding.
+Thirty thousand volunteers orchestrate this first-class event which includes nightly concerts (Garth Brooks performed twice this year), wine auctions, art contests, bbq cookoffs, and livestock bidding.

-From a small town in East Texas, Jim and his wife make the rounds of southwest livestock shows with their floppy-eared, humpback Brahman cattle.
-Fourteen years ago his daughter, heavily involved in 4H, successfully chased and haltered a calf in this very rodeo’s calf scramble.
-For city dwellers, picture 100 or so kids running after a handful of nimble calves around the dirt-covered floor of a professional football stadium.
-For the fortunate few who drag their haltered – and often uncooperative – calf to the special area of the arena, they receive money to put toward purchasing their own “project calf.”
+Fourteen years ago, Jim’s daughter, involved in 4H, captured and haltered a calf in this same rodeo’s calf scramble.
+For city dwellers, picture 100 or so kids chasing a handful of nimble calves around the dirt-covered floor of a professional football stadium.
+For the fortunate few who drag their haltered—and often uncooperative—calf to the designated area of the arena, they receive money toward their own “project calf.”

-On Jim’s acreage, he likes to sit in a folding chair inside the calves’ creep pen.
-This is an area older cattle are too large to enter, and babies come to eat the specially fortified creep feed.
-When the Brahman calves see him heading towards the pen, they race from the pasture with ears and tails flying to greet him.
-The calves know he is their friend.
+Back at home, on his farm in East Texas, Jim sits in his calves’ “creep pen.”
+Too small for older cattle, this is an area where babies come to eat their special feed.
+When the Brahman calves spot Jim heading towards the pen, they race from the pasture to greet him.
 “When you work with them, they know you,” Jim smiles.
 Just like a dog, they love to get their rubs and scratches.
 And it’s good for Jim too.

 In a perfect world, Jim will sell his cattle to Agriculture kids (4H, Future Farmers of America) for their projects and head back home with an empty trailer.
-How does he feel about parting ways and leaving his hoofed friends behind?
-With his barrel laugh and big grin he says “That’s what it is all about.”
+How does he feel about parting ways with his hoofed friends?
+With his barrel laugh, he says, “That’s what it is all about.”

-“Rodeo bulls used to be Brahman bulls, giving the gentle creatures a bad rap.”
+“Rodeo bulls were once Brahman bulls and gave the gentle creatures a bad rap.”

 One of his cattle may bring $5,000-$10,0000.
 Animals from bigger, fancier ranches will go for as much as $35,0000.
-After all, this is the International Brahman Show, the biggest Brahman show in the world.
-Breeders from South America, Mexico, and even Thailand will buy and then ship the cattle to faraway countries for breeding purposes.
+After all, this is the International Brahman Show, the biggest in the world.
+Breeders from South America, Mexico, and Thailand will buy and ship the cattle to faraway countries and breed them.

-With a new theme every spring, Jim’s wife and daughter have lots of fun naming the new calves.
-Chuckling, Jim points out Boone’s Farm and Chianti lounging in the straw, the products of a “wine year.”
+With a new theme every spring, Jim’s wife and daughter have fun naming the new calves.
+Jim points out Boone’s Farm and Chianti lounging in the straw, the products of a “wine year.”
 Roaming their ranch are cattle named after the Game of Thrones series, the musical Hamilton, and Texas rivers.
 Christian Grey and Anastasia Steele, from 50 Shades of Grey, were big barn favorites when they came to Houston a few years ago.
-Happily and proudly, Jim announces this year’s theme is Famous Texas Democratic politicians!
+Jim laughs when announcing this year’s theme—Famous Texas Democratic politicians!